 7. Celiac Disease:

 Celiac disease is a serious disease where there is an adverse reaction to eating foods that contain gluten (a protein).
 Gluten is found in wheat, rye, and barley.
-It can affect the body’s ability to absorb nutrients and can lead to mucus in stool.
+It can affect the body’s ability to absorb nutrients and can lead to this condition.

 Proctitis is the inflammation of the rectum (the lower part of your digestive system just before your anus).
 It can be caused by infections, anal trauma, and inflammatory bowel disease.